win-times-win/movie_recommender/README.md

 # Movie Recommender
-Using the MovieLens data, a movie recommender that runs on FLASK to produce recommendations using non-negative matrix factorization and collaborative filtering.
+Using the MovieLens data uploaded to a AWS PSQL server, a movie recommender that runs on FLASK to produce recommendations using non-negative matrix factorization and collaborative filtering.

 ![](example.gif)